 Suppose the target star of interest varies sinusoidally with frequency $\nu$ and relative (fractional) amplitude $a$.
 Since we assume that only the source exhibits significant power at frequency $\nu$, we can fit a model for how the flux varies \textit{at this frequency only} in each pixel

 where $\phi$ is a phase term shared across pixels.
+This assumes that the detected flux is linearly proportional to the incident flux, which will not be true for bright stars that saturate pixels \citep[e.g.,][]{2017MNRAS.471.2882W}.
 This is essentially the Fourier component at frequency $\nu$, plus an offset for the average flux in the pixel.
 Since $F$ and $a$ are constant values, the fitted amplitude $A_{i,j}$ is proportional to $P_{i,j}$, the fraction of light from the variable source in pixel $(i,j)$.
 Therefore, if we fit this model for every pixel in the TPF, we can empirically recover how the light from the variable source is distributed on the detector.
 In practice, the TESS pointing drifts during a sector by $\sim0.01$\,pix, so the average amplitude distribution will be slightly broader than the per-frame PRF.
 Fitting a PRF model to this average amplitude distribution yields an estimate of the location of the variable source on the sky.

 This localization procedure can be improved by fitting a common location for multiple frequencies of variation, assuming that they all arise from the same target.
 General non-sinusoidal variations can be represented as a sum of sine waves (harmonics for periodic variability).